 7. Cetyl Myristoleate

-A relative of the omega-9 fatty acid found in olive oil, cetyl myristoleate is a completely natural long chain esterified fatty acids found in certain animals, such as cows, whales, beavers, and mice – but not dogs (or humans, for that matter).
+A relative of the omega-9 fatty acid found in olive oil, cetyl myristoleate is a completely natural long-chain esterified fatty acid found in certain animals, such as cows, whales, beavers, and mice – but not dogs (or humans, for that matter).
 It is a wonderful anti-inflammatory, as well as a pain reliever and immune system modulator.

 8. Vitamin C (Ascorbic Acid)

 Unlike humans, dogs’ bodies are able to create their own vitamin C, but dogs with joint problems need more than what their bodies produce naturally.
 This antioxidant protects against free radicals that accelerate the aging process and aids in the absorption of the other ingredients.

 While these are found in many quality canned and kibble dog foods geared toward joint health, you can also provide them to your dog in supplement form.
 If you want a shortcut to providing your pup with the last 6 ingredients on the list above, GlycanAid contains them all in one convenient joint supplement.

 Simply put, food can do one of two things for an arthritic dog: it can soothe their system and promote healing, or it can be toxic, fueling imbalance and disease.
 The choice is up to you.
 Armed with this information, you can now begin feeding your arthritic dog an anti-inflammatory diet that will assist in preventing further deterioration of their joints and managing arthritis pain to help them live full, happy lives.